sergiocollado/potpourri/Notes_on_protocols/Notes_on_mobile_communications.md

 -	Data Network (DN), e.g. operator services, Internet access or 3rd party services.
 -	Unstructured Data Storage Function (UDSF).
 -	Network Exposure Function (NEF).
 -	Network Repository Function (NRF): The NRF supports discovery mechanisms that allows 5G elements to discover each other and get updated status of the desired elements.
 The NRF supports the following functions: Maintains the profiles of the available NF instances and their supported services in the 5G core network.
-The NRF supports discovery mechanisms that allows 5G elements to discover each other and get updated status of the desired elements.
-Reference: https://www.etsi.org/deliver/etsi_ts/129500_129599/129510/16.04.00_60/ts_129510v160400p.pdf
 -	Network Slice Admission Control Function (NSACF).
 -	Network Slice-specific and SNPN Authentication and Authorization Function (NSSAAF).
 -	Network Slice Selection Function (NSSF).